cytomine/Cytomine-js-client/README.md

 let cytomine = new Cytomine(CYTOMINE_URL);

 // Login into Cytomine
-await cytomine.login("username", "password"); // or Cytomine.instance.login("username", "password");
+await cytomine.login("username", "password"); // or await Cytomine.instance.login("username", "password");

 // Fetch the connected user, and log "Hello " followed by its username in the console let user = await User.fetchCurrent();